Sanskrit Buddhist literature: Theravada

 Even though Sanskrit was not their canonical language, the Theravāda tradition also relied on Sanskrit grammar, poetics and lexicography.
-Post-canonical Pali commentaries, sub-commentaries and treatises often quote from Sanskrit grammars, and occasionally reproduce Sanskrit verses.
+Post-canonical Pāli commentaries, sub-commentaries and treatises often quote from Sanskrit grammars, and occasionally reproduce Sanskrit verses.
 Pali literature in Sri Lankan Buddhism also went through a process of increasing Sanskritization which began during what is called "the reform era" of 1157-1270.
-During this period, Buddhist monastics began to write new forms of literate Sanskritized Pali poetry as well as other texts influenced by Sanskrit literature, such as new grammars.
-One example is Moggallana's Pali Grammar which is influenced by Sanskrit grammatical works.
-Medieval Theravadins also studied Sanskrit Buddhist texts from the sub-continent and their works show that they were familiar with Indian Mahayana Sanskrit literature.
+During this period, Buddhist monastics began to write new forms of literate Sanskritized Pāli poetry as well as other texts influenced by Sanskrit literature, such as new grammars.
+One example is Moggallana's Pāli Grammar which is influenced by Sanskrit grammatical works.
+Medieval Theravādins also studied Sanskrit Buddhist texts from the sub-continent and their works show that they were familiar with Indian Mahāyāna Sanskrit literature.

-The use of Sanskrit was also widespread in Southeast Asia (including being used in inscriptions and rituals) during the period before the rise to prominence of Theravada Buddhism which mostly replaced Hinduism and Mahayana Buddhism in Southeast Asia.
+The use of Sanskrit was also widespread in Southeast Asia (including being used in inscriptions and rituals) during the period before the rise to prominence of Theravãda Buddhism which mostly replaced Hinduism and Mahāyāna Buddhism in Southeast Asia.
 The Indianization of Southeast Asia and the influence of Southeast Asian Brahmins also led to a broader influence of Sanskrit on South-East Asian cultures which also had an impact on Southeast Asian Buddhism.
-Sanskrit works like the Ramayana and the Dharmasastras influenced the literature and culture of these regions and this eventually influenced Buddhism as well.
+Sanskrit works like the Rāmāyana and the Dharmaśāstras influenced the literature and culture of these regions and this eventually influenced Buddhism as well.